James231/GCode-Razor-PostProcessor/README.md

 # G-Code Razor

-[G-Code](https://en.wikipedia.org/wiki/G-code) the most common language used for programming CNC machines.
+[G-Code](https://en.wikipedia.org/wiki/G-code) is the most common language used for programming CNC machines.

 Modern features have gradually been added to G-Code over the past few decades.
 Early versions of G-Code did not have support for features such as iterative loops and trigonometric functions.